open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 + Support for rotation of telemetry files.

++ Support for compressing the telemetry data before exporting.

 Please note that there is no guarantee that exact field names will remain stable.